juliangruber/require-rebuild/README.md

-# require-recompile
+# require-rebuild

-  Patch `require()` to recompile a node module if it has been built for a different node version.
+  Patch `require()` to rebuild a node module if it has been built for a different node version.

   Works with _electron_ as well!